-To be considered for unconditional admission to the graduate program in speech-language pathology, all applicants must have a baccalaureate degree in the arts or sciences with at least a 3.0 GPA, a minimum final grade of B- on each course that makes up a minimum of 15 credit hours of foundational coursework within the major, a minimum grade of C on each course that makes up the prerequisite cognate coursework, three letters of recommendation with at least two from previous instructors, a one-page statement of interest in the program at The University of Scranton, video responses (2) to supplemental noncognitive admissions questions, and timed written responses (1) to supplemental noncognitive admissions questions.
-In certain cases, applicants with lower grades on the prerequisite/foundational coursework, insufficient letters of recommendation and/or statement of interest, and/or unsatisfactory performance on the video responses and/or timed written response may be considered for conditional admission (i.e., provisional and/or probationary).
-If accepted to the degree program with provisional status, the student must meet the requirements outlined in the student's acceptance letter.
-If the student does not meet the stipulated provisions, the status of Provisional Acceptance will be withdrawn.
+To be considered for unconditional admission to the graduate program in speech-language pathology, all applicants must have a baccalaureate degree in the arts or sciences with at least a 3.0 GPA, a minimum final grade of B- on each course that makes up a minimum of 15 credit hours of foundational coursework within the major, a minimum grade of C on each course that makes up the prerequisite cognate coursework, two letters of recommendation a one-page statement of interest in the program at The University of Scranton, and written response to two questions exploring noncognitive variables.
+In certain cases, applicants with lower grades on the prerequisite/foundational coursework, insufficient letters of recommendation and/or statements of interest, and/or unsatisfactory performance on the written responses may be considered for conditional admission (i.e., provisional and/or probationary).
+If accepted into the degree program with provisional status, the student must meet the requirements outlined in the student's acceptance letter.
+If the student does not meet the stipulated provisions, the status of Provisional Acceptance is withdrawn.
 If accepted to the degree program with a Probationary Acceptance, the student must maintain a minimum 3.0 GPA within the first nine credit hours of work completed.
-If the graduate coursework is taken and a GPA of less than 3.00 is achieved, the status of Probationary Acceptance will be withdrawn.
+If the graduate coursework is taken and a GPA of less than 3.00 is achieved, the status of Probationary Acceptance is withdrawn.